brucou/2048s/README.md

   - reset_board
   - start_new_game
   - we only test start_new_game, which is the one matching the requirements for this branch
+- !!!!!
+Even with the slight modifications of QUnit we performed, we still can't reach our goal to test the UI in the browser itself
+  - What we wanted:
+    - test the UI's behavior in response to user actions
+      - not test purely visual elements - that is better suited to visual testing or other techniques.
+That means we don't test animations, sounds, colors, fonts, layout, etc.
+      - not too high focus on UI content (text of a button, etc.) - that is better suited to visual testing or other techniques.
+Also that is one of the most likely to change part of requirements so again cost/benefit analysis necessary to select which test cases to pursue.
+      - test UI structure is as per requirements.
+E.g., there is a button, when clicked it does what is expected.
+      - Only for those user actions that are easy enough to replicate that the cost/benefit is favourable.
+That means [simulating hovering over an area](https://stackoverflow.com/questions/17226676/how-to-simulate-a-mouseover-in-pure-javascript-that-activates-the-css-hover) is probably not worth the effort.
+    - See failing tests and successful tests: we got that.
+    - Rerun tests selectively and start with failing tests: we got that
+    - UI tests that fails can be debugged directly in the same browser used by real users: we only partly got that
+      - that means not stubbing the thing under test so we don't mock the browser but possibly other interfaced systems (e.g., network, database).
+So headless browsers, JSDom and the likes are out of consideration.
+However close they are to being a real browser, there is no such thing as the real thing.
+      - We do mock the user (else this would be manual testing ain't it).
+But we do so as faithfully as possible.
+That means we need to check requirements by acting on the user interface like a user would (e.g., clicking button, filling fields, etc.).
+See previous remarks about cost/benefit caveats.
+  - What we have:
+        - tests that run directly in the browser next to the test runner
+        - possibility to insert debugging instructions or use dev tools for failing tests
+  - What we don't have:
+        - the ability to restart from a fresh UI on every new test (QUnit fixture capability restore the HTML after every test but not the event handlers...)
+        - because of DOM limitations/security, we can't faithfully mock all user interactions (see note about hovering and non-trusted events) from a JavaScript script.
+  - ADR:
+    - we will render the UI through JavaScript rather than through HTML and call the rendering in our test setups.
+    - The good:
+      - we have an SPA anyways so there was always going to be some JavaScript in there.
+      - we can design the render function to get the user interface back to any suitable state for testing purposes
+    - The bad:
+      - well, it is extra work and thus extra bugs and work arounds so we need to keep it as simple as possible
+      - as simple as possible means we may run into dead ends where the complexity is not worth the benefit...
+We'll see how to handle it when we get there.
+    - The choice:
+      - Using the `<template>` tag.
+Let's try and see if that would work well enough...
+      - Use event delegation so event handler do not need to be recreated or removed when an element is replaced or destroyed.
+- IT NOW WORKS!!
+  - we did have t

 # Screenshots